zhaodong-liu/Java-Cooperating-Piano/ProjectReport.md

 ##### Custom Painting via paintComponent
 Encapsulated all visual elements (housing, scale, pendulum) in a dedicated JPanel subclass that overrides paintComponent(Graphics), giving full control over every frame’s rendering.
 ##### Vector-Based Drawing with Graphics2D
-Cast to Graphics2D to draw shapes (lines, polygons, ovals, rectangles) and text, ensuring resolution-independent, crisp graphics across display sizes.
+Cast to Graphics2D to draw shapes and text, ensuring resolution-independent, crisp graphics across display sizes.
 ##### Affine Transforms for Animation
 I also learned to use AffineTransform (translate + rotate) on the Graphics2D context to handle pendulum rotation about its pivot, rather than manually computing rotated coordinates.